Have you been contacted by someone claiming to be from Canada Revenue Agency? It may be a scam!

 Here are some actual examples from the CRA website:

-We get lots of questions and comments about this scam.
-Get the most date information directly on the Canada Revenue Agency website.
+We get lots of questions and comments about this scam but it’s not a topic we have any authority over.
+Get the most up-to-date information about this scam directly on the Canada Revenue Agency website.
+To learn more about how to protect yourself online, explore the Get Cyber Safe website from the Government of Canada.

 Free trial traps: how to identify them and what to do if you’re stuck